solana-labs/solana-program-library/docs/src/confidential-token/deep-dive/encryption.md

 Like in the case of the available balance, one can consider adding a `decryptable_pending_balance` to the pending balance.
-However, whereas the available balance is always controlled by the owner of an account (via the `ApplyPendingBalance` and `Transfer` instructions), the pending of an account could constantly change with incoming transfers.
+However, whereas the available balance is always controlled by the owner of an account (via the `ApplyPendingBalance` and `Transfer` instructions), the pending balance of an account could constantly change with incoming transfers.
 Since the corresponding decryption key of a decryptable balance ciphertext is only known to the owner of an account, the sender of a `Transfer` instruction cannot update the decryptable balance of the receiver's account.

-Therefore, for the case of the pending balance, the Token program stores two independent ElGamal ciphertexts, one encrypting the low bits of the `u64` pending balance and one encrypting the high bits.
+Therefore, for the case of the pending balance, the Token program stores two independent ElGamal ciphertexts, one encrypting the low bits of the 64-bit pending balance and one encrypting the high bits.

 ```rust